IceflowRE/gitcc/typescript/README.rst

         access_token: ''
         # Filepath to an own validator.
 On how to write your own, see below.
         validator_file: ''
         # Name of an validator which is shipped with gitcc.
 Valid names: SimpleTag
         validator: ''
+        # Each line is passed as an entry of a list to the validator.
+        options: ''

 Shipped validators
 ------------------

 SimpleTag
-    Format: ``[<tag>] <Good Description>`` (e.g. ``[ci] Fix testing suite installation``)
+    Format: ``[<tag>] <Good Description>`` (e.g. ``[ci] Fix testing suite installation``) RegEx
+    Pass two lines to parameter ``options``, first line is a regex for summary, second line is description.
+    Using ``>any<`` means it accepts anything.

 Custom validators
 -----------------